knative/docs/community/DOCS-CONTRIBUTING.md

 All members are encouraged to help with PR reviews, although each PR must be reviewed by an official [Approver](#approver).
-In their review, Members should be looking for correctness of the documentation, adherence to the style guide, good spelling and grammar (writing quality), intuitive organization, and strong documentation usability.
+In their review, Members should be looking for technical correctness of the documentation, adherence to the style guide, good spelling and grammar (writing quality), intuitive organization, and strong documentation usability.
 Members should be proficient in at least one of these review areas.

 ### Requirements